Legal representation of unaccompanied children

 3. Further research is needed.
 The unaccompanied minor will receive a rejection on the merit of the asylum claim; the decision also includes and explanation as to why extra time is needed to investigate adequate reception and how long the investigation will take.
 The asylum decision and the return decision are therefore separated.
 In this situation, the unaccompanied minor retains lawful residence on the basis of Article 8, preamble and under f, Aliens Act.
 The investigation can lead to two conclusions: either there is adequate reception, so that a return decision can be issued, or there is no adequate reception and the unaccompanied minor receives a residence permit on national grounds.
 The unaccompanied minor can appeal the decision stating that further research is needed.

-The Council of State further rules that the fact that the applicant is not a minor anymore does not mean that the Secretary of State can refrain from investigating whether they should have been granted a permit based on national grounds.
+The Council of State further ruled that the fact that the applicant is not a minor anymore does not mean that the Secretary of State can refrain from investigating whether they should have been granted a permit based on national grounds.

 [1] Articles 1.233 and 1.253ha, Dutch Civil Code.